 “But if access to money gets her further and further away, if it puts her in a building with more security, those measures can help.
 I think you have to be careful in saying financial education can make women safe.
 That implies she has control over his behavior, which she doesn’t.’’

 If you have credit card debt, talk to a credit counselor and find out what your options are for debt relief.
+If you can’t pay your electric bill, get help from a government, non-profit or your utility company.

 What is Crime Victim Compensation?